 A trio of guests on this episode of Health Matters with Doylestown Health helps explain how to stay safe outdoors in the summer – and all year long.
-Hosts Ashley Heidler, Pediatric Outreach manager with Doylestown Health, and Joe Johnson, CB South High School junior, lead the discussion.
+Hosts Ashley Heidler, Pediatric Outreach manager with Doylestown Health, and Joe Johnson, CB South High School student, lead the discussion.

 Taking care of ticks